polkastarter/polkastarter-crowdloan/README.md

 To use polkadot-launch, you need to have binary files for a `polkadot` relay chain and a `rococo-collator`.

-You can generate these files by cloning the projects
+You can generate these files by cloning the projects and building it.

 ```jsx
 git clone -b git@github.com:paritytech/polkadot.git